Helenpham1097/document/content/collections/pages/support-management.md

             content:
               -
                 type: text
-                text: "Every Webslice server is automatically monitored, and every Webslice customer can review up-to-date performance metrics.
-That's a handy way to know when you need to check up on something yourself. "
-          -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: "With Managed Services we take care of the response for you.
-A lot of the time, things are solved before you'd even notice an issue."
+                text: "If your most important website goes down at 3am, who's getting out of bed?
+When we're monitoring your servers and containers, we'll also respond to incidents like outages or excess load.
+Whether it's the middle of the night or it's your busiest day of the year, we're on the job.
+Things are often solved before you'd even notice an issue."
         template_global: /global/default_image
         default_image: bb28417eb2b2507580ab0f08bf09ea69.webp
         type: highlight-item